 “A too high percentage of protieds is evidenced by colic, crying, with a doubling up of the legs, tense abdomen, green stools containing mucus and curds.
 This often occurs during the puerperium, but as soon as the mother gets up and is able to take the proper exercise, the increased proportion of proteids is generally decreased.”

-In addition to getting exercise, Dr. Tuley recommends that the foremilk be pumped and dumped and the baby fed only on the “middlemilk and strippings”.
-This doesn’t make sense given the excess proteid theory, as the middlemilk and strippings, as he calls it, would have the greater percentage of protein.
+In addition to getting exercise, Dr Tuley recommends that the foremilk be pumped and dumped and the baby fed only on the “middlemilk and strippings”.
+But this doesn’t make sense given the excess proteid theory, as the middlemilk and strippings, as he calls it, would have the greater percentage of protein.

 Reasons to stop or supplement